Reasoners

 Usage of the Reasoner

-As mentioned earlier we will use the father dataset to give examples.
+We will proceed to use the father dataset to give examples.

 Class Reasoning